Wadaboa/titanet/README.md

 ## Execution

 Both training and testing parts of the project are managed through a Jupyter notebook ([titanet.ipynb](titanet.ipynb)).
-The notebook contains an broad analysis of the dataset in use, an explanation of all the data augmentation techniques reported in the paper, a description of the TitaNet model and a way to train and test it.
+The notebook contains a broad analysis of the dataset in use, an explanation of all the data augmentation techniques reported in the paper, a description of the TitaNet model and a way to train and test it.
 Hyper-parameters are handled via the `parameters.yml` file.
 To run the Jupyter notebook, execute the following command:

 ```bash
 jupyter notebook titanet.ipynb